rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-requirements.md

     servers that you build must be built with a RackConnect v3.0 associated cloud network.

-If you have any questions, please reach out to us.
+If you have any questions, reach out to us.
 Contact information is available on the [Contact Us](/how-to/support) page.